From Wednesday 1st October 2025, Community Pharmacy Contractors who have chosen to participate will offer Flu vaccinations to eligible patients.

 4. Vaccination Management Tool (VMT)

 Vaccinations undertaken via Community Pharmacy will be recorded on the Vaccination Management Tool (VMT).
-Anyone involved in the service will need to be able to access the system.
+Anyone involved in the programme will need to be able to access the system.

-- If you already have a TURAS username and password – please send details to ggc.cpdevteam@nhs.scot and we will arrange for the VMT module to be added to your access – please include the name and contractor number of the pharmacy that you will undertake vaccines from; or
+- If you already have a TURAS Username and Password – please send details to ggc.cpdevteam@nhs.scot and we will arrange for the VMT module to be added to your access.
+Please include the Contractor Code and Pharmacy Name of the pharmacy that you will undertake vaccines from; or

-- If you do not already have a TURAS username and password – please complete the TURAS VMT Account Request Form and return to ggc.cpdevteam@nhs.scot.
-Please put “VMT Access Request” in the subject line.
+- If you do not already have a TURAS Username and Password – please complete this TURAS VMT Account Request Form and return to ggc.cpdevteam@nhs.scot.
+Please type “VMT Access Request” in the subject line.

 5. Training

-All Pharmacists undertaking flu vaccinations must undertake immunisation training including anaphylaxis management, and this must be delivered by a recognised private immunisation training organisation.
-Please also visit the NES Seasonal Flu TURAS page – TURAS
+All Health Care Professionals undertaking Flu vaccinations must undertake immunisation training including anaphylaxis management and this must be delivered by a recognised private immunisation training organisation.
+Please also visit the NES Seasonal Flu TURAS page on TURAS.

 Please navigate through Turas Vaccination Management Tool where you will find links to the User Guides and FAQs pages.